FangmingXie/robustlink/README.md

 ### Visualization ###

 We designed the visualization module to be simple and flexible to use at the same time.
-Once setting up the `CorrRes` object, it takes one line to generate visualization.
+Once setting up the `CorrRes` object, it takes one line to generate visualizations.
+Below are a few examples.

 ```
 # corr_res_mc is a CorrRes object generated as in visualize_links.ipynb